-In such circumstances, the state authorities regarded not only the soldiers' right to manifest their religious belief as important, but also the use of the priests' influence to perpetuate civil loyalty, obedience and the image of a pious monarch.
-Hence, the duties, policy and message of the church and military chaplains required the duty, policy and speech of the church and military chaplian to be very flexible and enabled them and the state to rule over good Christain civilians: obedient, brave and ready to sacrifice themselves and act as good soldiers on the battlefield.
+In such circumstances the state authorities regarded as very important not only giving the right to the soldiers to manifest their religious belief but also trying to use the influence of the priests to perpetuate civil loyalty, obedience and the image of a pious monarch.
+All the above mentioned aspects caused that the duties, policy and message of the church and military chaplains were very made the duty, policy and speech of the church and military chaplian to be very flexible and enabled them and the state to rule over good Christain civilians: obedient, brave and ready to sacrifice themselves and act as good soldiers on the battlefield.